huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ### Alternative error codes

-This specification suggests specific error codes {{transaction-cancellation}},
+This specification suggests specific error codes in {{transaction-cancellation}},
 {{transaction-errors}}, and {{protocol-errors}}.
 These error codes are meant to facilitate investigation of failures and other incidents.
 New error codes may be defined in future versions of DoQ, or registered as specified